Olivia Thornton is a wife and mother of three young boys, ages 4, 6 and 7, but she barely gets to spend time with her husband or children these days.

 As Olivia does her work, she takes time to connect with each human being in her care.

 “You just hold someone’s hand and let them know, ‘Hey, you’re doing great.
 It’s OK.
 We’re here for you.’
 It’s heartbreaking watching these people who are here all alone.”
+(Watch this video to see how a sense of teamwork among care givers has never been stronger.)

 The pandemic in the United States: better survival rates now